adhamqo/Lung-cancer-prediction-web-app/README.md

 Additional Tips

-- Activating the Virtual Environment: Before installing the required packages, activate the virtual environment using the following command:
+- Activating the Virtual Environment: Before installing the required packages, activate the virtual environment using the following command: .\scripts\activate

 ## File Structure
 ```